Good Charlotte: Good Morning Revival and Greatest Remixes (2007–2008)

 The band made multiple U.S. and international TV appearances in support of the album.
 First, Good Charlotte appeared on The Tonight Show with Jay Leno on April 9, 2007, the Outdoor Stage on Jimmy Kimmel Live! on April 11, and on The Late Late Show with Craig Ferguson on April 27.
 Joel and Benji Madden, Good Charlotte's lead singer and guitarist respectively, co-hosted the Australian MTV Video Music Awards with Fergie on April 29, 2007 where the band also won the "Viewers Choice Australia" award for "Keep Your Hands Off My Girl".
 In August 2007, the band embarked on Justin Timberlake's FutureSex/LoveShow tour, as Timberlake's opening act.
 Good Charlotte supported Timberlake throughout his second leg North American dates.
 The band was present for the show of August 16, 2007 in Madison Square Garden, which was taped for a HBO broadcast.

+The band made an appearance performing in the 2008 iCarly movie, iGo to Japan.

 On November 25, 2008, Greatest Remixes was released.
 This compilation album includes 15 songs from previous Good Charlotte albums remixed by other artists such as Metro Station, Junior Sanchez, William Beckett from The Academy Is..., Patrick Stump from Fall Out Boy, and The White Tie Affair featuring Mat Devine of Kill Hannah.